 Order of Events at a Trial

-A criminal case results when a person is accused of committing a crime.
+- Criminal case: when a person is accused of committing a crime.
 You as a juror must decide whether a person charged is guilty or not guilty.
-The accused person is presumed innocent, and the State of Texas, represented by the District or County Attorney, must prove guilt “beyond a reasonable doubt.”
+The accused person is presumed innocent, and the State of Texas, represented by the District or County Attorney, must prove guilt "beyond a reasonable doubt."

 Cases will usually be heard by juries of 6 or 12 jurors.
-A larger group, called a panel, will be sent to the trial court (courtroom) where the jurors will be questioned under the supervision of the Judge.
+A larger group, called a panel, will be sent to the trial court (courtroom) where the jurors will be questioned under the supervision of the judge.
 A juror may be excused from the panel if it is shown that the juror cannot act impartially concerning the case to be heard.
 Each side is allowed to remove a given number of jurors from the panel without having to show any reason.
 However, a juror may not be removed because of his or her race or gender.
 The trial jury will be the first 6 or 12 of the remaining jurors on the panel.

 Voir Dire is a way for the parties to select a fair and impartial jury.
 Under the justice system, you may be questioned by each of the lawyers before they decide to remove a certain number of jurors from the jury panel.
 For example, the lawyer may ask you questions to see if you are connected to the trial or if you have any prejudice or bias toward anyone in the trial.
 These questions are not intended to embarrass you, but rather to help the lawyers in the jury selection process.
-You may ask the Judge to allow you to answer some questions away from the other jurors.
+You may ask the judge to allow you to answer some questions away from the other jurors.

 Individual Voir Dire